Citrus-Software/mikan-docs/docs/introduction/installation.md

 1. Download the latest release from the Releases page.
 2. Extract the ZIP archive.
-3. Open a terminal in the extracted folder and install the requirements

 #### **Option 2**: Clone the repo: